 - Add remaining oil to the pan, less or more to your liking.

-- Slice the red onion pole to pole and stir the onion and garlic into the fig mixture and meat drippings.
+- Slice 1 large red onion pole to pole and stir the onion and 4 crushed garlic cloves into the fig mixture and meat drippings.
 Add the 3rd rosemary sprig to the pan at this time.
 Place the pan back in the oven (if the meat is not done, center it over everything to cook further).
 Cook an additional 15 minutes or until red onions have caramelized to your liking, stirring occasionally.

-- Note: if you removed the meat at the 25 minute mark, place it back in the oven on top of the other ingredients during the last 5 minutes to help it remain warm and to get the flavors of the onions, etc.
+- If you removed the meat at the 25 minute mark, place it back in the oven on top of the other ingredients during the last 5 minutes to help it remain warm and to get the flavors of the onions, etc.

 - Remove from oven and slice tenderloin (if it hasn't come out of the oven at all yet, let the meat rest about 10 minutes before slicing).